harshita1025/Decentralized-Identity-Verification-System/README.md

 ## 📘 Project Description

-A decentralized system for identity registration and verification where users can submit personal metadata (e.g. documents) and authorized verifiers approve or reject it.
+A decentralized identity verification system for identity registration and verification where users can submit personal metadata (e.g. documents) and authorized verifiers approve or reject it.

 ## 🌍 Project Vision